Social Icons

 Directed by Taika Waititi

-The movie had dark moments and many people laid dead after the introduction of Hela, The Goddess of Death, so in every way Disney and Marvel have mastered the art of making a movie suitable for everyone to see and enjoy.
+The movie has its dark moments too, with many lives lost after the introduction of Hela, the Goddess of Death.
+In every way, Disney and Marvel have mastered the art of making a movie that’s suitable for everyone to enjoy.

-Thor: Ragnarök is the sequel to Thor (2011) and Thor: The Dark World (2013), and is the seventeenth film of the Marvel Cinematic Universe (MCU) and it is set two years after the defeat of Ultron in Avengers: Age of Ultron (2015).
+Thor: Ragnarok is the sequel to Thor (2011) and Thor: The Dark World (2013), and it’s the seventeenth film in the Marvel Cinematic Universe (MCU).
+It’s set two years after the events of Avengers: Age of Ultron (2015).

-Here is the movie summary, in Asgard the prophecy of Ragnarok (the end of all things) were starting to unfold.
-As Thor (Chris Hemsworth) was about trying to make sure his dreams of Ragnarok does not come to pass, he was unaware that his actions were steps towards fulfilling it.
+Here’s the movie summary: In Asgard, the prophecy of Ragnarok (the end of all things) begins to unfold.
+Thor (Chris Hemsworth) is trying to prevent his nightmares of Ragnarok from coming true, unaware that his actions are actually steps toward fulfilling the prophecy.

-On his return to Asgard he finds Loki (Tom Hiddleston) reigning as a shape shift Odin.
-Thor very much aware of his brother’s tricks flushed him out and their search for Odin led them to Doctor Strange who took them to Norway where Odin was dying.
-Odin warned his sons that his death will release Hela (Odin’s firstborn played by Cate Blanchett) who will bring forth the end of Asgard.
+When Thor returns to Asgard, he finds Loki (Tom Hiddleston) posing as Odin through shape-shifting.
+Thor, well aware of his brother’s tricks, exposes him, and their search for Odin leads them to Doctor Strange.
+Strange takes them to Norway, where Odin is dying.
+Odin warns his sons that his death will release Hela (Cate Blanchett), his firstborn and the Goddess of Death, who will bring about the end of Asgard.

-The movie’s plot can be seen to be taken from different storylines, a little adaptation from Planet Hulk was included.
-Hulk was added to the mix which changed the ending of the last Avenger movie when Hulk was last seen at the end of Avengers: Age of Ultron (2015) travelling in a Quinjet.
+The movie’s plot draws from different storylines, including a little adaptation from Planet Hulk.
+Hulk’s inclusion changes the ending of the last Avengers movie, where he was last seen flying off in a Quinjet at the end of Avengers: Age of Ultron (2015).

 Disclaimer